AnjaniKomaravelli/Backgound_subtraction-in-videos/README.md

-Definition: Background subtraction is a key technique in computer vision used to distinguish moving objects (foreground) from a static background in video sequences.
+Background subtraction is a key technique in computer vision used to distinguish moving objects (foreground) from a static background in video sequences.
 It is widely utilized in applications like surveillance, motion tracking, and video analysis, where the goal is to detect and isolate dynamic elements within a mostly constant environment.